blunt/bokeh/site/content/_index.md

 name: Bokeh
 type: homepage
 page: /
-introCopyPart1: A creative partner for brands who move at the speed of inspiration
+introCopyPart1: A creative partner for brands who move at the speed of inspiration.
 caseStudies:
   - client: Airbnb Trips
     color: '#C4493F'